ns408/practice_python/python_drills/1/README.md

 print(int(1.2))
 ```

-BODMAS (Bracket, Off, Division, Multiplication, Addition, Subtraction) may be the way in Maths but here we can enforce our rules using parentheses.
+BODMAS (Bracket, Of (power of), Division, Multiplication, Addition, Subtraction) may be the way in Maths but here we can enforce our rules using parentheses.

 ###### Floats